REditorSupport/vscode-R/sess/README.md

 1. `SESS_ENDPOINT` environment variable
 2. `SESS_DISCOVERY_FILE` environment variable (a JSON file with schema version `1` and an `endpoint` field)
-3. `SESS_PIPE` environment variable (3.x compatibility fallback)
-4. The legacy per-process session file, if present (3.x compatibility fallback)

 When `SESS_DISCOVERY_FILE` is set, that file is authoritative.
-If it is missing, invalid, or uses an unsupported schema version, `connect()` reports the problem and does not fall back to a potentially stale legacy endpoint.
+If it is missing, invalid, or uses an unsupported schema version, `connect()` reports the problem and does not connect.
 Additional fields in the discovery JSON are ignored by `sess`.

 After connecting, `sess` sends an `attach` notification.